aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/05-updating-versions.md

 Updating an Upgradeable plugin means we want to direct the implementation of our functionality to a new build, rather than the existing one.

-In this tutorial, we will go through how to update an Upgradeable plugin and each component needed.
+In this tutorial, we will go through how to update the version of an Upgradeable plugin and each component needed.

 ### 1. Create the new build implementation contract

 Firstly, you want to create the new build implementation contract the plugin should use.
-You can read more about how to do this in ["How to create a subsequent build implementation to an Upgradeable Plugin" guide](./04-subsequent-builds.md).
+You can read more about how to do this in the ["How to create a subsequent build implementation to an Upgradeable Plugin" guide](./04-subsequent-builds.md).

 ```solidity
 // SPDX-License-Identifier: AGPL-3.0-or-later